Salento – Introduction to the Colombian Countryside

 This is my seventh post from the country of Colombia and the first outside the environs of the capitol city of Bogota.
 Our Adventures Abroad group spent an amazing two days in Bogota, so much so that I was able to generate six different posts on just our time there.
-You can read them on this website.
+You can read them here starting with this post on the flower market.
 However, it is now time to venture into the Colombian countryside and see if the place is as safe and civilized as we found Bogota.
 Frankly, despite my extensive travels, I have very little knowledge of rural Latin America and am a blank slate waiting to have new experiences, good or bad, written upon it.
 Our initial destination is the small town of Salento in the heart of the Colombian coffee growing region.
 I hope you’ll come along for the journey.

 Although, as the crow flies, Salento is only just over 100 miles from Bogota, it lies at the other side of one of the three spines of the Andes that pierce Colombia like a trident.
 For that reason it is a lot quicker to fly to the nearby city of Armenia and drive from there rather than cross the mountains.
 It’s the preferred way for most Colombians to get from city to city.
 So that’s what we do.
 The Avianca flight is just over 30 minutes and after getting up super early to catch this flight, we all stumble out onto the tarmac and into El Edén International Airport, blinking in the bright morning sunlight.
 Considering the airport is about as large as that at Flin Flon, I wonder where the international flights are coming from.